-Casting influencers who fit your brand, your aesthetic, and your budget for a particular social campaign is always a challenge—not to mention catering to what’s expected on a particular platform; it’s why finding an influencer who’s familiar with both the audience and the platform you want to target should be an essential part of your process.
+Casting influencers who fit your brand, aesthetic, and budget for a particular social campaign is always a challenge—not to mention having to cater to what’s expected on a particular platform.
+This is why finding an influencer who’s familiar with both the audience you want to target and the platform you plan to use should be an essential part of your process.

-Backstage recently launched its own search, on its very own casting platform, for the right actor to represent the brand on TikTok.
-TikTok caters to creators from all walks of life—from real estate agents, career coaches, and lawyers, but is particularly attractive to artists who fall within Backstage’s audience demographic: actors, comedians, dancers, and performers getting their footing in the industry.
+Backstage recently launched our own search, on our very own casting platform, for the right actor to represent our brand on TikTok.
+TikTok caters to creators from all walks of life—from real estate agents and career coaches to lawyers—but it is particularly used by artists who fall within Backstage’s audience demographic: actors, comedians, dancers, and performers finding their footing in the industry.

-Minard, along with Alysa Cirelli, Social Media Marketing Associate at Backstage, knew she wanted the campaign to integrate the advice content found on Backstage, with the viral fun of the TikTok format.
-Like with many brands looking to engage potential users where they are, the social media platform—which has over a billion users and racked up over 300 million downloads in 2020 alone—provided a new space, and new influencers, to find and speak directly to online creators.
+Minard, along with Alysa Cirelli, social media marketing associate at Backstage, knew she wanted the campaign to integrate the advice content found on Backstage, with the viral fun of the TikTok format.
+Like with many brands looking to engage potential users where they are, the social media platform—which has more than 1 billion users and racked up over 300 million downloads in the first few months of 2020 alone—provided a new space (and new influencers) to find and speak directly to online creators.

 According to Forbes, in 2018, Linqia Research found that 86% of marketers and advertising agencies looked to incorporate influencers within their overall strategy; 92% found the practice to be useful for effective brand outreach.
 Business Insider has priced the worth of influencer marketing at $15 billion by 2022.